-In addition, the Continuum has specialized employment and training programs for subpopulations to increase access to employment and employers. -"Supported Employment" program for those with a single or co-occurring diagnosis
+In addition, the Continuum has specialized employment and training programs for subpopulations to increase access to employment and employers.

--Homeless Veterans' employment services through a US-DOL Homeless Veteran Reintegration Program (HVRP)

-Workforce development services of non-profits like the Salvation Army.
-Street Outreach engagement with quality employers for unsheltered households.
+- -"Supported Employment" program for those with a single or co-occurring diagnosis - -Homeless Veterans' employment services through a US-DOL Homeless Veteran Reintegration Program (HVRP) - -Workforce development services of non-profits like the Salvation Army.